will-aleyegn/TOSCA_DEV/docs/architecture/PDF_WORKFLOW_GUIDE.md

 - Create/update PlantUML diagrams
 - **Automatically generate PDFs** with proper formatting

-### Step 2: AI Will Execute
+### Step 2: Automated Execution

-The AI assistant will:
+The automation will:

 1. **Update Documentation** - Edit markdown files with your new information
 2. **Create Diagrams** - Generate PlantUML `.puml` files and convert to PNG